-Break the egg into a small bowl, remove the yolk into a medium bowl, and pour the whites into the stand mixer bowl.
+Break the eggs into a small bowl, remove the yolk into a medium bowl, and pour the whites into the stand mixer bowl.
 You can use an egg separator to help.
-If an egg breaks, don’t use it...just get a new egg.
+No yolk can be in with the egg whites because the fat will keep the whites from whipping into a meringue.
+If an egg breaks, don’t use it, just get a new egg.

-Place the egg yolks and ¼ cup sugar in a medium bowl and whisk until pale yellow.
-Add to the melted chocolate and stir until smooth.
+Place the egg yolks and ¼ cup sugar in a medium bowl and whisk until the mixture is pale yellow.
+Add the yolk mixture to the chocolate mixture and stir until smooth.

 Beat the egg whites in the bowl of a stand mixer fitted with a whisk attachment (or with a hand mixer) until soft peaks form.
 Gradually sprinkle in the remaining ¼ cup sugar and beat just until stiff peaks form.

 Add a generous spoonful of the egg white mixture to the chocolate mixture.
-Stir firmly until completely incorporated.
-Pour the chocolate mixture into the bowl of egg whites.
+Stir gently until completely incorporated.
+Transfer the chocolate mixture into the bowl of egg whites.
 Gently fold with a large spoon or rubber spatula until completely combined.

-Divide the mousse into six 4-ounce ramekins and cover with plastic wrap.
+Divide the mousse into 6 4-ounce ramekins and cover with plastic wrap.
 Refrigerate at least 4 hours or overnight.